Hilal-Tapan/RTW-Groep/README.md

 ---

 ## 📖 Job Story 📖
-As a web user, I want to be able to play Trivia quiz game online with other people, so i can entertain myself.
+As a web user, I want to be able to play Trivia quiz game online with other people, so I can entertain myself.

 ---